 But Cincinnati has a tremendous opportunity.
-In these urban neighborhoods they already have what other cities want and are trying to build: A variety of urban housing types, including some of the best collection of Missing Middle housing in the country, a network of neighborhood main streets ready to be revitalized, a rich, diverse, and well-built collection of historic architecture, and easily accessible open space networks created by the topography weaving throughout these neighborhoods.
+In these urban neighborhoods they already have what other cities want and are trying to build: A variety of urban housing types, including some of the best collection of Missing Middle housing in the country; a network of neighborhood main streets ready to be revitalized; and a rich, diverse, and well-built collection of historic architecture; and easily accessible open space networks created by the topography weaving throughout these neighborhoods.

-One of the primary reasons for cities like Cincinnati to be optimistic has to do with the convergence of the two biggest population groups, the Millennials (Gen Y, ME generations) and the Boomers, which are both creating a growing demand for walkable urban places.
-What the Millennials want the boomers need are small, simple spaces for living, a sense of community, people, density, access to transit, and proximity to services and amenities (i.e. main streets and downtowns).
-The Queen City is positioning itself to capture this demand, and putting a strategy in place to make these neighborhoods complete places with everything urban neighborhoods have to offer.
+One of the primary reasons for cities like Cincinnati to be optimistic has to do with the convergence of the two biggest population groups, the Millennials (Gen Y, ME generations) and the Baby Boomers, both of which are creating a growing demand for walkable urban places.
+What the Millennials want and the Baby Boomers need are small, simple spaces for living, a sense of community, people, density, access to transit, and proximity to services and amenities (i.e. main streets and downtowns).
+The Queen City is positioning itself to capture this demand and putting a strategy in place to make these neighborhoods complete places with everything urban neighborhoods have to offer.
 A Form-Based Code is one of the tools in their arsenal to achieve these goals.
 A Sustainable Communities Challenge Grant from the Department of Housing and Urban Design is funding the project.